SandeepThakare/dev_installation_scripts/README.md

  3. git_push.sh
-  This script simply push your code o your git repo with your choice branch If you did't set your ssh key then it will prompt you for username and password Top skip this run 'git_ssh_key_generation.sh' script first and change your remote
+  This script simply push your code o your git repo with your choice branch If you did't set your ssh key then it will prompt you for username and password Top skip this run 'git_ssh_key_generation.sh' script first and change your remote url to ssh url